 Especially in the winter months or if you live in colder regions.
 This process slows down to a greater extent.
 That’s why I always say that the cold temperature affects both you and your car.

 Whenever are you driving, the engine runs along and becomes hot.
-With the passage of time the high temperature evaporates or breakdown the oil.
-Thus, exposing the engine to wear out easily.
+With the passage of time, this high temperature causes faster engine oil breakdown or evaporation.
+Thus, exposing the engine to wear out quickly and easily.

 Especially, in hot climates or if you are native to hot regions.
 It can also happen when you are in situations like hauling and towing.

-The synthetic oils become more resistant to hot temperatures.
+- Synthetic oils become more resistant to hot temperatures.
 Because of their refinement procedures, the addition of additives, and process cycles.
 Thus, they provide greater resistance to quicker engine oil breakdown.

 - But, the conventional oils are not the same.
 As soon as heat gets to them they start breaking down or evaporate at a quick pace.
-Exposing the engine to wear.
+That is return exposes the engine to wear at high speed.

 Turbochargers known as Turbo are turbine-driven forced induction systems.
 They are used to boost the engine’s power efficiency.